ParkinsonLab/DETECT-v2/DETECT enzyme annotation tool/README.md

 This folder has a sample script (sample.sh) and fasta file (sample.fasta) that can be used to run DETECT.

-Here, we provide details of the arguments that can be changed for running DETECT:
+Here, we provide details of the arguments for running DETECT:

     target_file           (string) : Required.
 Path to the file containing the target FASTA sequence(s)